-1.2.2 Treeless area fronting badger pit - Clear bracken to create glade for possible bramble colonisation and birch planting from seedlings, this will increase habitat diversity in the woodland area as bramble is a good source of nectar and bird habitat and a sunny glade improves flowering potential.
+- 1.2.1 Bridleway Thin and coppice on a rotational basis.
+Ensure that the bridleway is maintained to create open rides that will benefit ground flora and access.
+The wild raspberry patch should be preserved and/or transplanted. - 1.2.2 Treeless area fronting badger pit - Clear bracken to create glade for possible bramble colonisation and birch planting from seedlings; this will increase habitat diversity in the woodland area as bramble is a good source of nectar and bird habitat and a sunny glade improves flowering potential.

-- 1.2.3 South boundary Continue to maintain scalloped areas up to and including around selected tree line and planted hedgerow. - 1.2.4 West boundary control encroachment and retain footpath, works to be done mainly but not exclusively by hand to preserve nesting bird wildlife area and to be managed on a rotation to encourage a variety of stand ages.
+- 1.2.3 South boundary Continue to maintain scalloped areas up to and including around selected tree line and planted hedgerow. - 1.2.4 West boundary Control encroachment and retain footpath; works to be done mainly but not exclusively by hand to preserve nesting bird area and to be managed on a rotation to encourage a variety of stand ages.
 Maintain height and width reduction from roadside as necessary for road / traffic safety.

-1.2.5 South boundary - from Car park to Eastern HedgerowContinue to maintain scalloped areas up to and including around selected tree line and planted hedgerow.
+1.2.5 South boundary - from Car park to Eastern Hedgerow

+Continue to maintain scalloped areas up to and including around selected tree line and planted hedgerow.